tuanmng/hello/README.md

-# hello
+# OK!
-To check out how to use git
+This is to check out how to use git.